How to Make a Flower Birthday Cake

 Frosting too stiff | Not enough liquid | Add tiny amounts of cream, beating thoroughly |

-Frosting too soft | Use gel colors, add gradually, ensure the cake is properly chilled | Add more powdered sugar gradually |
+Frosting too soft | Too much coloring or cake is not chilled | Add more powdered sugar gradually |

 Colors bleeding | Too much coloring or cake not chilled | Practice pressure control before working on the actual cake |